briankarlsayen/job-scrapper/README.md

 BUGS
 [ ] C not listed when C, C++ exist
 [ ] Git not listed when Git/Github
-[ ] linkedin access scroll bottom to full content
+[ ] lkd access scroll bottom to full content